maximemoreillon/moreillon_pay_front/README.md

 Please find the source code for the back-end of this project [here](https://github.com/maximemoreillon/moreillon_pay) and the IoT reader firmware [here](https://github.com/maximemoreillon/moreillon_pay_reader).

+For more information about this project, please see this [article](https://articles.maximemoreillon.com/articles/133).

 ## Project setup

 ```